sugitou/Dissertation-workspace/Readme.md

 # Workspace Repository

-This repository contains supplementary materials and Python scripts created in support of my MSc dissertation project on **Video Editing using Diffusion Models**.
+This repository contains supplementary materials and Python scripts created in support of my MSc dissertation project on **"Video Editing using Diffusion Models: Techniques and Challenges" (University of Surrey, 2025)**.
 It includes both code utilities and reference data used throughout the research workflow.

 ## Contents